Creating a Task

 Step 3: Choose an Endpoint

-FourA has three endpoints for different scenarios:
+FourA has four endpoints for different scenarios:

 Single (POST /api/single/)